-In his annual letter to partners for 2010 he outlined the characteristics he feels are important to be a successful investor or investment manager.
+In his annual letter to partners for 2010 he outlined the characteristics he feels are important for successful investment management or to be a successful investor.
 Financial markets are highly competitive, with thousands of very smart, hardworking participants, yet there is a select group of investors like Klarman, Bruce Berkowitz or Warren Buffett who consistently beat the market.

-What are the skills that will enable the investor or investment manager to outperform the market?
-What follows is my, as investment manager, attempt to summarize some of Klarman’s thoughts and add a few of my own.
+What are the skills that will enable the investor or successful investment management to outperform the market?
+What follows is my attempt to summarize some of Klarman’s thoughts and add a few of my own.

-Counterintuitive physiology helps to have your brain wired incorrectly (to be fearful when others are greedy and greedy when everyone is fearful).
+Counterintuitive physiology of successful investment management helps to have your brain wired incorrectly (to be fearful when others are greedy and greedy when everyone is fearful).

 “Most investors take comfort from calm, steadily rising markets; roiling markets can drive investor panic.
 But these conventional reactions are inverted.
 When all feels calm and prices surge, the markets may feel safe; but, in fact, they are dangerous because few investors are focusing on risk.
 When one feels in the pit of one’s stomach the fear that accompanies plunging market prices, risk-taking becomes considerably less risky, because risk is often priced into an asset’s lower market valuation.
-Investment success requires standing apart from the frenzy – the short-term, relative performance game played by most investors”.
-Seth Klarman
+Successful investment management requires standing apart from the frenzy – the short-term, relative performance game played by most investors”.
+Seth Klarman.

 There is a good deal of asset envy in the business, and managers tend to be judged more by their AUM (assets under management) than by their performance.
 Yet for the customer, size is not a good way to judge the value of that manager.
 The larger the manager, the more pressure he will feel to become an asset gatherer.
 Size is an anchor to performance and huge size is a huge anchor, and it can be assumed that any manager with more than $20 billion of AUM is a asset gatherer because at that level it becomes very difficult to out-perform the market.